Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

 \section{Problem setup and preliminaries}

-For simplicity, we will only treat the planar case of dimension 2 here.
-The corresponding setup for higher dimensions is introduced likewise.
+In what follows, we consider a prototypical setup only, which already presents all the challenges appearing in the general case.
+We also refer the reader to \cite{Post}, where the most general setup is carefully introduced.

-For the limiting graph (see Fig. \ref{fig:kaplya}), the following notation will be used: the graph $G$ will be identified with the set of edges $E$, each individual edge denoted by $e\in E$ and treated as an interval $[0,l_e]$.
-The set of vertices $V$ of the graph is a collection of individual vertices $v\in V$, treated as the sets of edge endpoints meeting at $v$.
-The graph $G$ is assumed oriented throughout.
+For the limiting graph, the following notation will be used: the metric graph $G$ will be identified with the set of edges $E$, so each individual edge is denoted by $e\in E$ and is associated with an interval $[0,l_e]$.
+We denote by $V$ the set of graph vertices and treat each $v\in V$ as the set of edge endpoints meeting at $v$.
+The graph $G$ is assumed to be oriented throughout.

-Passing over to the setup pertaining to the Neumann Laplacian on a thin graph-convergent structure, let a connected domain $Q$ be the union of the vertex part $Q_V$ and the edge part $Q_E$, where $Q_E$ will be assumed to be a finite collection of $\e-$thin rectangular boxes, $Q_E=\cup_e Q_e$.
-For each $e$, the domain $Q_e$ is assumed to be, up to a linear change of variables, defined by
+Proceeding to the setup for the Neumann Laplacian on a thin graph-convergent structure, let a connected domain $Q$ be the union of the ``vertex" part $Q_V$ and the ``edge" part $Q_E$, where $Q_E$ will be assumed to be a finite collection of $\e$-thin cylinders (for $d=2,$ rectangular boxes), $Q_E=\cup_e Q_e$ of lengths $l_e.$ For each $e$, the domain $Q_e$ is assumed to be, up to a linear spatial transform (i.e. shift and rotation), defined by (for $d=2$)